UniOfGreenwich/softwareproject_-team-1/README.md

 ---
 ### The `bookRental` partial class

 This class is responsible for handling searching and renting books in the library management system.
-Users are able to search for books or journals by entering the title, author, or ISBN number and they are alowed to rent books for 3,7 or 14 days.
+Users are able to search for books or journals by entering the title, author, or ISBN number and they are allowed to rent books for 3,7 or 14 days.

 **Core Methods**